 What career prospects do history students have in store for them?
-The Guardian UK reports an 89.3% employment rate for history graduates.
+The Prospects website reports an employment rate of more than 80% for history graduates.

 But, entry positions may not have the salary you want.
 What if you waste years of your life studying for a low-return degree?
 With few career options to choose from?